Contemplating today's Gospel

 "My soul proclaims the greatness of the Lord; my spirit rejoices in God my Savior"

-The first gift she lavishes on us is the Word that she knew how to keep so faithfully in her heart, by making it bear fruit from the very profound and warm silence.
-With this Word in her interior space, while begetting in her womb the Life for all men, “Mary set out and traveled to the hill country in haste to a town of Judah, where she entered the house of Zechariah and greeted Elizabeth” (Lk 1:39-40).
-Mary's presence exults in joy, and Elizabeth says: “For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy” (Lk 1:44).
+The first gift she offers you is the Word—the Word she kept with such fidelity in her heart, making it bear fruit in the profound, welcoming silence of her soul.
+With this Word dwelling in her inner being, and bearing the Life for all men within her womb, “Mary set out and traveled to the hill country in haste to a town of Judah, where she entered the house of Zechariah and greeted Elizabeth” (Lk 1:39–40).
+Mary’s very presence radiates joy: “For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy” (Lk 1:44), exclaims Elizabeth.

-She give us the gift of her praise, her same joy made music, her Magnificat: “My soul proclaims the greatness of the Lord; my spirit rejoices in God my Savior…” (Lk 1:46-47).
-What a beautiful gift the heaven sends back to us with Mary's song, made word of God.
-In this song we find the signs to learn how the human and the divine, the earthly and the celestial blend together, while being able to respond, as She does, to the gift God presents us through his Saint Mother, his Son: to become a gift from God to the world, and tomorrow, a gift from mankind to God, by following Mary's example, who precedes us in this glorification which we are bound to.
+Above all, Mary gives us the gift of her praise—her own joy turned into song—her Magnificat: “My soul proclaims the greatness of the Lord; my spirit rejoices in God my Savior…” (Lk 1:46–47).
+What a magnificent gift heaven returns to us today in the song of Mary—now forever part of the Word of God!
+In this hymn, we find the keys to understanding how the human and the Divine, the earthly and the heavenly, are joined together, and how we, like Mary, are called to respond to the gift God gives us in His Son, through His holy Mother: to become a gift from God to the world, and—one day—a gift from mankind to God, following the example of Mary, who goes before us in the glory to which we are all destined.

 Thoughts on Today's Gospel